-Revised 05/25/21
+Revised 05/25/2

-JADU SINGLE UNIT - ADU MULTI-UNIT - ADU ADU Type CONVERSION Conversion of an interior portion of an existing or proposed single-unit dwelling CONVERSION Conversion of an interior portion of an existing or proposed single-unit dwelling or an existing detached accessory building ATTACHED1 Construction of a new ADU attached to an existing or proposed single-unit dwelling DETACHED Construction of a new ADU as a detached accessory building ABOVE DETACHED GARAGE Construction of a new ADU above a detached garage CONVERSION Conversion of an existing non- habitable portion of a multi- unit development DETACHED Construction of a new ADU as a detached accessory building Rear Setback Per base zone Per base zone 4 feet (not abutting alley) or base zone, whichever is less Per Base Zone 4 feet (not abutting alley) or base zone, whichever is less Access Exterior entrance required d in all cases.
+JADU SINGLE UNIT - ADU MULTI-UNIT - ADU ADU Type CONVERSION Conversion of an interior portion of an existing or proposed singleunit dwelling CONVERSION1 Conversion of an interior portion of an existing or proposed single-unit dwelling or an existing detached accessory building ATTACHED1 Construction of a new ADU attached to an existing or proposed single-unit dwelling DETACHED Construction of a new ADU as a detached accessory building ABOVE DETACHED GARAGE Construction of a new ADU above a detached garage CONVERSION Conversion of an existing non- habitable portion of a multi- unit development DETACHED Construction of a new ADU as a detached accessory building Rear Setback Per base zone Per base zone 4 feet (not abutting alley) or base zone, whichever is less Per Base Zone 4 feet (not abutting alley) or base zone, whichever is less Access Exterior entrance required d in all cases.
 JADUs ma y provide internal connection.
 Bathroom May share with primary dwelling unit Bathroom is required Kitchen Efficiency Full kitche n, including fixed cooki ng appliance with outside exha ust.
-Parking None One One plus the primary dwelling must comply with parking None One per unit Parking Exception N/A Parking waived for the ADU if the property is: 1) within 1⁄2 mile walking distance to transit (including ferry); 2) within an architecturally or historically significant district; 3) on-street parking permits are required and not provided to the occupant of the ADU; or 4) within one block of a car-share vehicle pick-up/drop-off location Garage Conversion Allowed; Replacement parking required citywide Allowed; Replacement parking required in the Coastal Zone N/A Allowed; Replacement parking required in the Coastal Zone N/A Deed Restriction Prior to issuance of building permit, owner must record deed restriction (prepared by the City) noting the size of the unit, description of unit, prohibition on short term rentals, prohibiting the sale of the ADU/JADU, and specifying owner-occupancy requirement. hort term Owner-Occupancy Owner shall live in either unit Owner-occupancy is not required for units built between January 1, 2020 and January 1, 2025 Short-Term Lodging Short-term lodging is prohibited.
-Utility Connection A separate utilit y connection is not required The City may require a separate utility connection Fire Sprinklers Only required if fire sprinklers required and provided on primary unit Separate Conveyance ADUs and JADUs may not be sold separately Design Conversion is either: 1) conversion of exi- 0. itectural style, roof pitch, color
+Parking None One plus the primary dwelling must comply with parking None One per unit Parking Exception N/A N/A Parking waived for the ADU if the property is: 1) within 1⁄2 mile walking distance to transit (including ferry); 2) within an architecturally or historically significant district; 3) on-street parking permits are required and not provided to the occupant of the ADU; or 4) within one block of a car-share vehicle pick-up/drop-off location Garage Conversion Allowed; Replacement parking required citywide Allowed; Replacement parking required in the Coastal Zone N/A Allowed; Replacement parking required in the Coastal Zone N/A Deed Restriction Prior to issuance of building permit, owner must record deed restriction (prepared by the City) noting the size of the unit, description of unit, prohibition on short term rentals, prohibiting the sale of the ADU/JADU, and specifying owner-occupancy requirement.
+Owner-Occupancy Owner shall live in either unit Owner-occupancy is not required for units built between January 1, 2020 and January 1, 2025 Short-Term Lodging Short-term lodging is prohibited.
+Utility Connection A separate utilit ty connection is not required The City may require a separate utility connection Fire Sprinklers Only required if fire sprinklers required and provided on primary unit Separate Conveyance ADUs and JADUs may not be sold separately Design Shall have a similar style to the principal dwelling, including architectural style, roof pitch, color, and materials